Nurturing Educator Well-Being:

 Mark T. Greenberg

 Christa Turksma (Co- developer of CARE & Director of Training) has developed five short mindful audio practices for each of the five CASEL Competencies.
-Today we are releasing the five practices that focus on the competency of Responsible Decision-Making.
-The focus of these short practices are: 3 Breaths, Setting an Intention, Body Scan, Awareness of Scripts, and Caring for Others.
-These five Responsible Decision Practices can be found here.
+Today we are releasing the five practices that focus on the competency of Social Awareness.
+The focus of these short practices are: Mindful Listening, Dealing with Difficult Emotions, Expressing Gratitude, Caring for Others, and having Compassion for Others (Just Like Me).
+These five Social Awareness Practices can be found here.